asdstudy/seriousgame-asd-detection/README.md

 - `src/`: Source code for data processing, model training, and evaluation.
 - `data/`: Anonymized dataset used in the study.
+- `figures/`: Graphs and curves resulting from the experiment.
 - `README.md`: Project overview and usage instructions.

 ## Data description